What is the GDPR?

 Do we need consent to process personal data for our patient care functions?

-You must have a valid lawful basis in order to process personal data.
-There are six bases available and no single basis is ’better’ or more important than the others.
+Not necessarily.
+You must have a valid lawful basis in order to process personal data – consent is one of the lawful bases, but there are alternatives.
+There are six bases available in total and no single basis is ’better’ or more important than the others.
 Which basis is most appropriate to use will depend on your purpose and relationship with the individual.
+See our lawful basis for processing guidance for more information.

-Please note that if you are processing special category data – including information about an individual’s health – it isn’t enough to just identify a lawful basis for general processing.
+Please note that if you are processing special category data – which includes information about an individual’s health – it isn’t enough to just identify a lawful basis for processing.
 You also need to satisfy a separate condition for processing special category data.
-There are 10 of these, including where the processing is necessary for the purposes of medical diagnosis.
+There are 10 of these in the GDPR itself, including where the processing is necessary for the purposes of medical diagnosis or healthcare, and the DP Bill also provides additional conditions for processing special category data.

 For more information please see the section on special category data in the Guide to the GDPR.

-How do I know if the consent I have for marketing under the DPA is good enough for GDPR?
+I am planning to send material promoting clinics and vaccinations to targeted patients in need.
+How do I know if the consent I have for this marketing under the DPA is good enough for GDPR?

 Our consent checklist sets out the steps you should take to seek valid consent under the GDPR.
 This checklist can also help you review existing consents and decide whether they meet the GDPR standard, and to seek fresh consent if necessary.